 Medway has experienced heavy rainfall and flooding events (both short and long term) in recent years.
 Workshop participants commented on areas of inadequate drainage infrastructure as a root cause of flooding issues.
 Many older roads have undersized drainage infrastructure and some areas lack any drainage at all.
 As such, many areas are not able to capture and convey rainwater during intense rain events (i.e. the 10-year or greater storm).
 Roadways often flood during these events and can cause main throughways to become dangerous or impassible.

-Route 109 flooding during the March 2010 extreme rain event.
+As an example, participants referenced Village Street flooding during the March 2010 rain event.